 In accordance with CRD IV, the Board may omit one or more disclosures if the information provided is not regarded as material.
-The criteria for materiality used in these disclosures is that the PSIL will regard as material any information where its omission or misstatement could change or influence the assessment or decision of a user relying on that information for the purpose of making economic decisions.
+The criterion for materiality used in these disclosures is that PSIL will regard any information where omission or misstatement could change or influence the assessment or decision of a user relying on that information for the purpose of making economic decisions.

 Furthermore, the Board may omit one or more disclosures if the information provided is regarded as proprietary or confidential.
 Information is regarded as proprietary if disclosing it publicly would undermine the company's competitive position.
 It may include information on products or systems which, if shared with competitors, would render an institution's investment therein less valuable.
 In such circumstance, the Board will state in its disclosures the fact that specific items of information are not disclosed and the reason for non-disclosure.
-In addition it will publish more general information about the subject matter of the disclosure requirement except where these are to be classified as confidential.
+In addition it will publish more general information about the subject matter of the disclosure requirement except where this is classified as confidential.